Mas Oyama: Post-World War II

 During this time he also went around Tokyo getting in fights with the U.S. Military Police.
 He later reminisced those times in a television interview, "Itsumitemo Haran Banjyo" (Nihon Television), "I lost many friends during the war- the very morning of their departure as Kamikaze pilots, we had breakfast together and in the evening their seats were empty.
 After the war ended, I was angry- so I fought as many U.S. military as I could, until my portrait was all over the police station."
 Oyama retreated to a lone mountain for solace to train his mind and body.
 He set out to spend three years on Mt.
 Minobu in Yamanashi Prefecture, Japan.
 Oyama built a shack on the side of the mountain.
 One of his students named Yashiro accompanied him, but after the rigors of this isolated training, with no modern conveniences, the student snuck away one night, and left Oyama alone.
 With only monthly visits from a friend in the town of Tateyama in Chiba Prefecture, the loneliness and harsh training became grueling.
 Oyama remained on the mountain for fourteen months, and returned to Tokyo a much stronger and fiercer karateka.

+In the 1940’s, Richard Kim, another martial artist of Korean-Japanese lineage, introduced Oyama to Kōtarō Yoshida.
+Oyama and Kim trained together for years under the mentally and physically harsh teaching style of Yoshida.
+In “This is Karate,” Oyama referred to Yoshida as the greatest of all his teachers, whose “mastery of the arts can only be described as perfection.”

 Oyama greatly credited his reading of The Book of Five Rings by Miyamoto Musashi (a famous Japanese swordsman) for changing his life completely.
 He recounts this book as being his only reading material during his mountain training years.